10 Different Types of Allen Keys

 6. Double-Sided Hex Keys

-Also, it is referred to as an Allen wrench since these types of keys were invented by John W. Holt, who was from Iowa City.
+It is also referred to as an Allen wrench since these types of keys were invented by John W. Holt, who was from Iowa City.

 This key works well for smaller screws but not so well for larger screws or bolts, which will require something much more heavy-duty.